stefangranatir/stefangranatir/README.md

 🎓 Computer Engineering student | 🤖 Embedded & Robotics enthusiast | 🔐 Cybersecurity curious

+I'm currently a second-year undergraduate Computer Enginnering student at FERIT Osijek.

+I enjoy working on real-world systems, espetially where hardware and software meet, which naturally led me toward embedded systems, robotics and cybersecurity.

+At the moment, I'm working as a student embedded software developer at @Soldered, where I mainly focus on writing and improving documentation for our product lineup.
+Along the way, I also get to work on occasional hands-on projects.

+Recently, I've been developing **ProjectModulus**, which pushed me deeper into writing custom drivers, working with Raspberry Pi systems, and understanding the OpenGL rendering pipeline.

 <!--
 **stefangranatir/stefangranatir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.